-An in-depth report on the causes, diagnosis, and treatment of peripheral artery disease (PAD).
+An in-depth report on the causes, diagnosis, treatment, and prevention of hypothyroidism.

 Hypothyroidism, also called underactive thyroid, is a condition in which the thyroid gland does not produce enough hormones.
 Hypothyroidism can be caused by the autoimmune disorder Hashimoto thyroiditis, irradiation or surgical removal of the thyroid gland, and medications that reduce thyroid hormone levels.

 Anyone can develop hypothyroidism, but people who are most at risk include those who are over age 50 and female.
 However, only a small percentage of people have full-blown (overt) hypothyroidism.
 Many more people have mildly underactive thyroid glands (subclinical hypothyroidism).

 - Increased sensitivity to cold